Archaeological culture: Concept

 Different cultural groups have material culture items that differ both functionally and aesthetically due to varying cultural and social practices.
 This notion is observably true on the broadest scales.
 For example, the equipment associated with the brewing of tea varies greatly across the world.
 Social relations to material culture often include notions of identity and status.

 Advocates of culture-historical archaeology use the notion to argue that sets of material culture can be used to trace ancient groups of people that were either self-identifying societies or ethnic groups.
 Archaeological culture is a classifying device to order archaeological data, focused on artifacts as an expression of culture rather than people.
 The classic definition of this idea comes from Gordon Childe:

 The concept of an archaeological culture was crucial to linking the typological analysis of archaeological evidence to mechanisms that attempted to explain why they change through time.
 The key explanations favoured by culture-historians were the diffusion of forms from one group to another or the migration of the peoples themselves.
-A simplistic example of the process might be that if one pottery-type had handles very similar to those of a neighbouring type but decoration similar to a different neighbour, the idea for the two features might have diffused from the neighbours.
+A simplistic example of the process might be that if one pottery-type had handles similar to those of a neighbouring type but decoration similar to a different neighbour, the idea for the two features might have diffused from the neighbours.
 Conversely, if one pottery-type suddenly replaces a great diversity of pottery types in an entire region, that might be interpreted as a new group migrating in with this new style.

 This idea of culture is known as normative culture.
 It relies on the assumption found in the view of archaeological culture that artifacts found are "an expression of cultural norms," and that these norms define culture.
 This view is also required to be polythetic, multiple artifacts must be found for a site to be classified under a specific archaeological culture.
 One trait alone does not result in a culture, rather a combination of traits are required.

 This view culture gives life to the artifacts themselves.
 "Once 'cultures' are regarded as things, it is possible to attribute behavior to them, and to talk about them as if they were living organisms."

-Archaeological cultures were generally equated with separate 'peoples' (ethnic groups or races) leading in some cases to distinct nationalist archaeologies.
+Archaeological cultures were equated separate 'peoples' (ethnic groups or races) leading in some cases to distinct nationalist archaeologies.

 Most archaeological cultures are named after either the type artifact or type site that defines the culture.
-For example, cultures may be named after pottery types such as Linear Pottery Culture or Funnel beaker culture.
-More frequently, they are named after the site at which the culture was first defined such as the Halstatt culture or Clovis culture.
+For example, cultures may be named after pottery types such as Linear Pottery culture or Funnelbeaker culture.
+More frequently, they are named after the site at which the culture was first defined such as the Hallstatt culture or Clovis culture.